AetheriusUni/ReactJSTicTacToe/README.md

+## Note: I would not recommend cloning this directory to see what I've done.
+It would be better to go through the "Getting Started with Create React App" steps below, then replacing the contents of the src folder with the files in my scr folder!

 ## I followed along this tutorial: https://reactjs.org/tutorial/tutorial.html#setup-for-the-tutorial
 This is still a work in progress since I would like to make the Tic Tac Toe game a bit nicer, but the game works!